AFD-Illinois/iharm3d/paper/paper.md

 This work was supported by National Science Foundation grants AST 17-16327, OISE 17-43747, AST 20-07936, AST 20-34306, and PHY 17-48958, by a Donald C. and F. Shirley Jones Fellowship to G.N.W., by the Gordon and Betty Moore Foundation through Grant GBMF7392, and by the US Department of Energy through Los Alamos National Laboratory.
 Los Alamos National Laboratory is operated by Triad National Security, LLC, for the National Nuclear Security Administration of the US Department of Energy (Contract No. 89233218CNA000001).
 This work has been assigned a document release number LA-UR-21-23714.

-This work used the Extreme Science and Engineering Discovery Environment (XSEDE) resource Stampede2 at the Texas Advanced Computing Center, which is supported by National Science Foundation grant number ACI-1548562.
-The authors acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing HPC resources that have contributed to the research results reported within this paper.
+This work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1548562, specifically the XSEDE resource Stampede2 at the Texas Advanced Computing Center (TACC) through allocation TG-AST170024.
+The authors acknowledge the Texas Advanced Computing Center at The University of Texas at Austin for providing HPC resources that have contributed to the research results reported within this paper.

 # References